The Arbeitskreis has been networking with other groups locally and regionally since it was founded in 1996.

 The Arbeitskreis has been in contact with the Jewish Community in Marburg from the very beginning.
 We want authentic Judaism as it is lived out in our midst today to inform our work and to be supported by what we do.
 Amnon Orbach, the chairperson of the Jewish Community, is a member of the Arbeitskreis and supports its work in various ways, especially at memorial activities.

-Our collaborative work with the association is also very important to us.
+Our collaborative work with the association for Christian-Jewish Cooperation is also very important to us.
 Together with their book club, we organize a book reading with the author in the synagogue annually.

 We have been working closely with the Marburg Historical Society from the very beginning.
 One of their goals is to research the History of the Jewish Community in and around Marburg, as is evidenced by the plethora of publications they have published on this topic.
 The Society is a corporate member of our Arbeitskreis, and several individuals are members of both groups.